andresuriegas/andresuriegas/README.md

 I'm a front-end developer and aspiring UX/UI designer based in Sweden.

-Back in October 2020 my learning journey started.
+Back in October 2020, my learning journey started.
 As almost all of us, front-end developers, I started with HTML and CSS.
-Since then I moved to JavaScript, a little bit of React and Redux.
+Since then, I moved to JavaScript, a little bit of React and Redux.

-I'm passionate about building hihly-polished user experiences, and I love to be part of the whole development process.
-From designing and building a high-res prototypes to programming and deploying compelling online experiences.
+I'm passionate about building highly polished user experiences and I love to be part of the whole development process; From designing and building high-res prototypes to programming and deploying compelling online experiences.

 In summary: